 Possible answer: "I notice that I can't motivate myself to write every night.
 Therefore, I shorten my intervals to two writing days within the week, but write an hour longer on the weekends.
 I'm revising my writing goal to 8,000 words a week."

 What have I been able to achieve so far?

 Is this still the right path for me?

 Possible answer: "I completed my novel within the time frame I set and have already been able to make some promising contacts regarding publishing opportunities.
 My objective was successful."

-Important: The goal setting strategy we have just presented can be applied to any goal in life.
-Through the concrete example, we wanted to make the method a little clearer for you.
+Important: The goal-setting strategy just presented can be applied to any Life goal apply.
+With this concrete example, we wanted to make the method a little bit clearer for you.

 Why it is advisable to divide a big goal into small steps is easy to explain: you will achieve a sense of achievement more quickly, which will spur your motivation.